SAFER Data banner

 Water System Partnership

 This Water System Partnership Map can be used to explore completed consolidations and other water partnerships as tracked by the SAFER Engagement Units.
 The SAFER Engagement Units are a team of engineers and program specialists within the Division of Drinking Water.
 Their mission is to support water systems in achieving long-term sustainability.
-They organize water quality and quantity improvement projects for water systems currently on, or at-risk of being on the HR2W list.
+They organize water quality and quantity improvement projects for water systems currently on, or at risk of Failing HR2W criteria.
 SAFER promotes community participation, facilitates funding discussions, coordinates water system Administrator appointments, and advances sustainable alternatives such as water partnerships.